 Athletic Training is always progressing.
 We athletic trainers are always learning new techniques to help our athletes succeed or get better.
 Each summer to stay current in AT, I attend the National Athletic Trainers’ Association’s (NATA.org) annual symposium.
 There I get to network with other AT’s across the nation attend learning labs, workshops, and functions.
 This event is a great event for any athletic trainers looking to grow in their craft.

-5. I Get to Be an Advocate for Athletic Trainers
+5. I Get to Be an Advocate for High School Athletic Trainers

 I want every parent to know that athletic trainers are here for their children.
 They should always look to see if there is one athletic trainer at their child’s game or practice.
 Athletic trainers are all licensed healthcare professionals that are here for many different types of situations.